bdtinc/maskcam/README.md

 docker-compose build
 docker-compose up
 ```

+## Running on Jetson Nano with Photon carrier board
+Please see the setup instructions at [docs/Photon-Nano-Setup.md](docs/Photon-Nano-Setup.md) for how to set up and run MaskCam on the Photon Nano.

 ## Convert weights generated using the original darknet implementation to TRT
  1. Clone the pytorch implementation of YOLOv4: